guyleonard/orchardDB/README.md

    * sys   21m55.732s
  * Protist Genomes
    * Mostly Ensembl Protists
-   * A few from NCBI, EuPathDB and Other Sources.
+   * A few from NCBI, EuPathDB and other sources.
  * Archaea & Bacteria
+   * Coming Soon!

 #### Set Up *cider* Database
-Run the scripts in the cider_db folder, they will download the initial set of genomes and taxdump files and add them to a local database.
+Run the main script in the cider_db folder as below, it will download the initial set of genomes for each group, along with the NCBI taxdump files, and then set up and add them to a local database.
+The script will not download genomes from JGI due to the user needing to login.
+You can try [this](https://github.com/guyleonard/get_jgi_genomes) tool to download them, or try to download them via "Globus" or one of the other difficult JGI methods.
+Place them in the folder prior to running the script.
 ```
 ./create_cider_db.sh username password db_name
 ```

 ### Your Own Database
 #### Set Up
 This command will create a directory named "cider" and a SQL DB named "cider.sqlite" in the same directory.
 This will be your store of information for the whole orchardDB.